SAP-archive/teched2019-cloud-cf-product-list/exercises/basic-hands-on/README.md

 Check what information is available for the running application via CF CLI and SAP Cloud Platform cockpit: application events, logs, metrics, service instances, etc.: [observe](../05_observe)

-:five: **Enhance the application**
+:five: **Integrate application logging**

-In this exercise, we improve the application with supportability enhancements e.g. integrate with Application Logging service and understand how health-checks work and can be changed: [enhance](../06_enhance)
+In this exercise, we improve the application with supportability enhancements e.g. integrate with Application Logging service and understand how health-checks work and can be changed: [application logging](../12_app_logs)

 :six: **(Optional) Scale**